knlrvr/knlrvr/README.md

 ![og](https://github.com/knlrvr/knlrvr/assets/91632194/979b2d5b-c0ea-480f-865a-ad277466d873)

 ## Hello! 👋🏼
 Hi!
 I'm Kane.
-I'm a software developer based in the US.
+I'm a software engineer based in the US.
 My work is focused on building engaging & memorable experiences for the web while advocating for accessibility, affordability, & equity.

 - 💻 Currently working as a QA Analyst at **Rather Outdoors**
 - 📚 Attending **WGU** for Computer Science